mpolski/hpe-oneview-prometheus/README.md

     - <container_IP_or_name>:8080
 ```

-Lastly, import [Grafana.com](https://grafana.com) Dashboard ID [10233](https://grafana.com/dashboards/10233) into your Grafana instance.
+ 5. Import [Grafana.com](https://grafana.com) Dashboard ID [10233](https://grafana.com/dashboards/10233) into your Grafana instance.

-### Option C - Prometheus and Grafana Deployment in Docker host (with docker-compose)
+### Option C - Deploy all 3 projects (HPE OneView exporter, Prometheus and Grafana on a Docker host (with docker-compose)
 In case you do not have Prometheus nor Grafana working in your environment, follow these steps to build the whole solution in a few minutes.

  1. Clone the repository as descibed above then build the container

 ```
 docker build -t hpe-oneview-prometheus:<version> -t hpe-oneview-prometheus:latest .
 ```
  2. Start all three containers with docker-compose

 ```
 docker-compose -p exporter up -d
 ```
  3. Verify all three containers are running

 ```
 docker-compose -p exporter ps
 ```
  4. Browse to Prometheus UI ```http://<node-ip-addr>:9090```, then Status/Targets.
 Verify the target shows as up.

-  5. Browse to Grafana UI ```http://<node-ip-addr>:3000```, (first time logon credentials are username: admin, password: admin).
-The data source should be loaded, import the Dashboard using id 10233.
+ 5. Browse to Grafana UI ```http://<node-ip-addr>:3000```, first time logon credentials are username: admin, password: admin.
+    The data source should be loaded, import [Grafana.com](https://grafana.com) Dashboard ID [10233](https://grafana.com/dashboards/10233) into your Grafana instance.